christian-chavez/christian-chavez.github.io/_posts/2025-03-04-thesis-writing.md

 ## Zathura

-I love this PDF viewer for its    minimality.
+I like this  PDF viewer for its    minimality.
 Take a look at its [webpage](https://pwmt.org/projects/zathura/).
 It has vim-like keybindings, so it is very easy to navigate around a pdf, no need to use a mouse at all.
 Here is  a screenshot of VS Code alongside  Zathura on the right.
 (Btw: I use arch linux with bspwm as my tiling window manager.)

 ![VS Code on the left and Zathura on the right](/assets/media/vscode-zathura.png)

+Moreover, Zathura supports backward search (clicking on a specific location in the PDF will take you directly to the corresponding position in the source code).
+Latex Workshop comes with a predefined pdf viewer, but it is easy to change it to any other one.

 ## Git & GitHub